If you are a dedicated runner, there is no shortage of devices to choose from. Today’s watches track everything from calorie burn to VO2 max.

 Best for outdoors

-The Fenix 3 is a beast of a watch and features everything you would ever want for fitness training and outdoor navigation.
+The Fenix 5 is a beast of a watch and features everything you would ever want for fitness training and outdoor navigation.
 The device is perfect for those who are into multi sports and want to be able to track everything.
+The new Fenix line is lighter and sleeker than previous models and more feature-packed.

 You can use it for cycling, open water swimming, cross country skiing, climbing, indoor run/bike/swim, hiking and much more.
 In addition to heart rate tracking from the wrist, the watch provides advanced running metrics including vertical oscillation and vertical ratio, VO2 max and a recovery advisor.
 Outdoor navigation includes things like 3-axis compass, altimeter and barometer and TracBack feature.

-And finally, the Garmin Connect software is top notch, whether you are utilising the smartphone app or the even more comprehensive web dashboard.
+And finally, while not the easiest to navigate, the Garmin Connect software is top notch whether you are utilising the smartphone app or the even more comprehensive web dashboard.

 Best for triathletes